 Check out more California Strawberry Recipes here!

-The holiday season has officially arrived!
-Even though a bit of panic set in just as I typed that statement, I know that I have lots to look forward to during the month of December.
+Whether it’s practice for holiday season or a casual get together, this recipe is one to try out!
+Even though a bit of panic set in just as I typed that statement, I know that I have lots to look forward to during holiday months like December.
 Traditional tree trimming, checking out the beautiful holiday lights in our neighborhood, baking cookies with the kids and, of course, gathering with family, friends and coworkers.

 By far, getting together and sharing great foods with friends and loved ones is one of my favorite things to do during this time of year, but let’s be honest, typical food options are not always the healthiest!
 No matter how strong our willpower may be, it can be extremely challenging to stick to healthy habits, but I’ve got a delicious recipe that can help keep us all on track.
 It’s light, healthy and will look beautiful on your holiday table!